 Georgetown takes great pride in the more than 3,500 international students, researchers, professors and staff who each contribute to our uniquely multicultural learning environment.

-Undergraduate degree, transfer, exchange, and visiting GU-Qatar students who enter the US in F-1 or J-1 status participate in the mandatory I-NSO track of New Student Orientation (NSO).
-Any other students who identify as international are also welcome to attend I-NSO.
+After admission, IS provides the documentation international students need to obtain an F-1 or J-1 visa from a U.S. embassy or consulate abroad to study at Georgetown.
+Undergraduate degree, transfer, exchange, and visiting GU-Qatar students who enter the United States in F-1 or J-1 status participate in the mandatory I-NSO track of New Student Orientation (NSO).
+Other students who identify as international are welcome to register and participate in I-NSO.